Khushil-Modi/SJSU/README.md

 # SJSU
-This rpository is for projects and assignments done in my Master at SJSU
+This repository is for projects and assignments done in my Master at SJSU